danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 After clicking Start, it looks like this in the middle of the session:

 ![just breathe app session](../images/just-breathe-app-session.png "just breathe app session")

+While the session is running the user hears "Breathe in", then 5.5 seconds later (or whatever value they set in the form), "Breathe out".
+It repeats in this pattern until the session is complete.

 * [Live Demo](https://danielabar.github.io/just-breathe/)
 * [GitHub Repo](https://github.com/danielabar/just-breathe)